13 Super Bowl Halftime Show Facts No One Else at Your Party Will Know

 Only seven pop acts have played halftime more than once

 Had Bono accepted in 2003, he would have become the only artist to perform in consecutive years.
 Not counting multiple appearances by trumpeter Al Hirt, clarinetist Pete Fountain, and singer Carol Channing, only five acts have performed at halftime more than once: Gloria Estefan, Nelly, Justin Timberlake, Stevie Wonder, and Up with People, who played halftime five times between 1971 and 1986.
-Last year, Beyoncé and Bruno Mars brought the number up to seven.
+Beyoncé and Bruno Mars brought the number up to seven at 2016's Super Bowl 50.

 Only three artists have played halftime in their "hometown"